Experiences & Tabular Tips

 Author measures in a query-authoring tool and copy/paste them into the tabular model

 Authoring measures in the tabular model designer is not effective because the workspace database contains hardly any data.
 Unfortunately, my laptop doesn’t have 50 GB of memory.
-Setting the workspace database to point at the Dev instance is not an option because it would exacerbate the sluggish development experience, not to mention screwing up partitions on the Dev instance, etc. The workspace database is basically redundant in an enterprise development scenario.
+Setting the workspace database to point at the Dev instance is not an option because it would exacerbate the sluggish development experience, not to mention screwing up partitions on the Dev instance, etc. Aside from providing a modeling scratchpad, the workspace database is basically redundant in an enterprise development scenario.

 If you prefer DAX queries, author measures in DAX Studio (querying the Dev instance of course) and copy/paste the measure definitions into the tabular model designer when you’re done.